WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 to retrieve an updated OCSP from the original server.
 {:#force-fetch}

-This algorithm also accepts an `allResponseHeaders` flag, which insists that there are no non-significant response header fields in the exchange.

-1. Let `originalExchange` be the signature's exchange.
+1. Let `exchange` be the signature's exchange.
-1. Let `headers` be the significant headers ({{significant-headers}}) of `originalExchange`.
-If `originalExchange` has no significant headers, then return "invalid".
-1. Let `payload` be the payload body (Section 3.3 of {{!RFC7230}}) of `originalExchange`.
+1. Let `payload` be the payload body (Section 3.3 of {{!RFC7230}}) of `exchange`.
 Note that the payload body is the message body with any transfer encodings removed.
-1. If `allResponseHeaders` is set and the response header fields in `originalExchange` are not equal to the response header fields in `headers`, then return "invalid".
 1. Let:
    * `signature` be the signature (binary content in the parameterised label's "sig" parameter).